Itailevi420/vimwiki/CICS.md

 DSA       : (_Dinamic storage erea_)CICS Address space

       - DSA   -------- Below the 16MB LINE
       - EDSA  -------- Above the 16MB LINE
-      - GDSA  --------  Above the 2GB LINE
+      - GDSA  -------- Above the 2GB BAR

 EIB       : (_exec interface block_)is a block of data about the task and it's return
             code
 EIBCALEN comman area length
 EIB
-COMMAREA  : 32KB of data that you cat pass between cics channels & containers this is the new way.
+COMMAREA  : 32KB of data that you can pass between cics channels & containers this is the new way.

   ## Inter Communication System